22 Jul 2025

 Arjun’s father never learnt to sign, and now that he’s gone, Arjun must find his own way to honour him.
 In a world where ancient traditions meet modern reality, Arjun embarks on a deeply personal and visually mesmerising quest to create a farewell ritual for his father – one woven from memory, love, and loss.

-Travel from the UK to India in Last Rites, a stunning fusion of visual storytelling, electrifying movement, and an immersive soundscape you can feel as well as hear.
-This is theatre like you’ve never experienced it before, rich with emotion, beauty, and innovation.
+We travelled from the UK to India in Last Rites, a stunning fusion of visual storytelling, electrifying movement, and an immersive soundscape you feel as well as hear.
+This is theatre like you’d never experienced it before, rich with emotion, beauty, and innovation.

 Tremendous”